Skip to main content

 In-production

-This represents inventory that is currently in-production.
+In-production inventory represents inventory that is currently in-production.
 In other words, it represents all the active production builds and their batch sizes.
 Inventory is planned (through production plans) before it gets in-production.
 Only in-house parts with a Product have in-production inventory.

-Except for the available inventory, all other types of inventory are created automatically by the app.
+Available and Obsolete inventory are the only types of inventory that can be manually created and adjusted (increased or decreased).
+All the other types are automatically created by the app.
 For example, when creating a production build, in-production inventory is created for the in-house part the build refers to and allocated inventory is created for all the parts that are listed in its BOM and according to its quantities and the build's batch size.

 Stock balance